QualiSystems/cloudshell-standards/Documentation/SDN_controller_standard.md

 ## Introduction
 The SDN Controller Shell Standard is a project used to define a standard for all SDN Controller Shells that integrate with CloudShell.
-The standard defines the Shellís data model, commands and a set of guidelines that should be followed in SDN Controller Shells development and customization.
+The standard defines the Shell‚Äôs data model, commands and a set of guidelines that should be followed in SDN Controller Shells development and customization.

 ## Revision History